Cratis/Chronicle/Documentation/tutorials/outbox/index.md

 * Microservices can run without having to connect directly to another microservice.
 * Every microservice has its copy of data it needs to be able to run.

-For a reliable system, this makes sense as their are no dependencies that can be broken or unfulfilled and cause problems for each microservice.
+For a reliable system, this makes sense as there are no dependencies that can be broken or unfulfilled and cause problems for each microservice.
 It also adds flexibility to your system by enabling one to take down microservices either temporarily or permanently without them having a consequence to any of the other microservices.